Skip to Content

 Advance Commonsense Policies

-• Consider increasing the refundable state credit beyond 20% of the federal credit, providing low-income families more support to pay for what their families need.
+• Consider increasing the refundable state credit beyond 25% of the federal credit, and increase the smaller EITC for workers without children.

 • Create a Commonwealth Kids Credit and consider a range of design principles.
-A $500 credit per child for families with incomes below $100,000 would reach over 1 million children in over 700,000 Virginia households.
-Lawmakers could cut Virginia’s child poverty in half through a more sizeable credit, around $4,000 plus a young-child bonus, that phases out at higher incomes much like the EITC.
+A $500 credit per child for families with incomes below $100,000 would reach over 900,000 children in over 670,000 Virginia households.
+Lawmakers could cut Virginia’s child poverty in half through a more sizable credit, around $4,000 plus a young-child bonus, that phases out at higher incomes much like the EITC.

 Learn More & Engage